amrishparmar/NSFW-to-ASCII-Generator/README.md

 # An NSFW to ASCII Art Generator
-An application for turning Pr0nHub images into ASCII art.
+An application for turning Pr0nHub images into ASCII art!

 This application was originally created for the [SexTechHack](http://sexhack.tech/) 2016 hackathon.

-Upon the user typing a pr0n category, the user will be given a random still from the Pr0nHub website related to that category.
+Upon the user typing a pr0n category, the user will be given a random still from the Pr0nHub website related to that category but converted to an ASCII art representation.

 18+ users only!